The Dutching Method: Four Ways to Split Your Stake

 Can I combine different dutching methods?

 Yes.
 Many experienced bettors use equal-profit as a baseline and then apply stake limits as a constraint.
-Percentage dutching can also be layered on top when you have a strong opinion about the true probability of an outcome differing from the implied odds.
+Percentage dutching can also be layered on top when you have a strong opinion about the true probability.
+This hybrid approach allows you to balance consistency with conviction.

 Does the dutching method affect how much I can win?